plasmatech8/binternet/src/routes/(app)/docs/+page.md

 ### Using binternet.org

-This process is made easier by using the [binternet.org](binternet.org) website.
+This process is made easier by using [binternet.org](https://binternet.org/create) (create page).

-1. First you can define URL paths for your website, and you either inscribe files or link to existing inscription numbers.
+1. First you can define URL paths for your website, and you either inscribe new files or link to existing inscription numbers.

 ![create_page_define_routes](/screenshots/create_page_define_routes.png)

-2. Then, you can examine your router inscriptions and inscribe the router to deploy your site.
+2. Then, you can examine your router (YAML file) and inscribe the router to deploy your static website.

 ![create_page_create_router](/screenshots/create_page_create_router.png)